Red-Bellied Piranha Care: The Complete Guide to Keeping Piranhas

 Are piranhas legal to keep as pets?

 It depends on where you live.
-Piranhas are illegal in several U.S. states including California, New York, Texas, and others.
+Piranhas are illegal in several U.S. States including California, New York, Texas, and others.
 They’re also restricted in parts of Canada, Australia, and many other countries.
 Always check your state and local laws before purchasing.
-Penalties for illegal possession can be significant.
+Penalties for illegal possession is significant.

 Are red-bellied piranhas dangerous to humans?